-- Incorporating murals and artwork on fencing, walls or buildings; - Enhanced planting and landscaping; - Upgrades to security fencing for better screening and contributing to the character of the waterfront; and, - Alignment with municipal plans for pedestrian and landscape connections where possible.
+- Incorporating murals and artwork on fencing, walls or buildings; - Partnering with the City on a feature within the Ed Broadbent Waterfront Park; - Enhanced planting and landscaping; - Upgrades to security fencing for better screening and contributing to the character of the waterfront; and, - Alignment with municipal plans for pedestrian and landscape connections where possible.

 There are opportunities to enhance public views and understanding of the Port along Simcoe Street and along the Lakeview Park Pier.
 This might include signage describing Port functions, specially treated viewing areas, or cues to enhanced digital learning opportunities.
+A small area to the north of Simcoe Street has the potential to complement the amenities for beachgoers.